cwford/TDAmTrade_Zorro_Plugin/README.md

 &ast;&ast;NOTE: Set below

-In order to use this plug-in with Zorro, several DLLs need to be manually copied from the **Lib** folder of this solution to the Zorro **Plugin** folder.
+In order to use this plug-in with Zorro, several DLLs need to be manually copied from the **Lib** folder of this GitHub project to the Zorro **Plugin** folder.

 |**In Lib Folder As**|**Copied to Zorro Plugin Folder As**|**Description**
 |----------------------|--------------------------------|---------------------|